This post may contain affiliate links. Please read our disclosure policy.

 Since this copycat Crumbl sugar cookie recipe uses softened butter, here are a few tips to soften your butter quickly.

-- Cutting method- Cut your butter into smaller cubes to allow it to soften quicker.
+• Cutting method- Cut your butter into smaller cubes to allow it to soften quickly.

 Variations and substitutions

-- Want to make these Crumbl sugar cookies for a gender reveal party or any other party that doesn’t involve pink frosting?
+• Want to make these homemade Crumbl-style sugar cookies for a gender reveal party or any other party that doesn’t involve pink frosting?
 You can use any gel food coloring for that frosting.

-- Mix in the flour, salt, cream of tartar, and baking powder and mix just until combined.
+3. Add dry ingredients: Fold in flour, salt, cream of tartar, and baking powder.

 What size scoop does Crumbl use?

-- Add in the pink gel food coloring and mix.
+3. Add in the pink gel food coloring and mix.
+At this point, it should have a spreadable consistency.

 How much do Crumbl cookies cost?